 - 1 large egg room temperature

-- 1/2 tablespoon pure not imitation vanilla extract
+- 1/2 tablespoon vanilla extract use pure, not imitation

 - 1/3 cup whole milk

 - 1/4 cup + 2 tablespoons orange jam

 - very fine zest of one orange